Everything (excluding glasses and camera) just under $10!

 Long are the days that Little House on the Prairie style dresses and skirts are the only ones gracing the rack.
 You can find a lot based on your style.
 I’m not a typical dress/skirt wearer (except in the summer because it is hot), but I love the ones I find when I’m out.

 Trick?
-A lot of stores will donate their clothes to thrift stores if they’re out of season (tax write-off), so I try to find some with the original tag that haven’t been worn.
+A lot of stores will donate their clothes to thrift stores if they’re out of season (tax write-off), so I try to find some with the original tag that hasn’t been worn.
 If I happen to find pants I love that aren’t “new,” I do a careful examination over the crotch/inner leg area to make sure there aren’t any holes or stains (I know, gross).
 If it passes the first test, they receive deep prayer and washing before they are worn.

 I follow the same guide as I do with pants and stay away from purchasing most knit shirts as they hold odor and stains.
 Besides, I wear basics so much I’d rather go to J Crew, Old Navy, or H&M to find pick up a variety.